-OxiClean is a chlorine free, color safe oxygen based stain remover.
-It serves not only as a stain remover, but a detergent booster, whitener and brightener and presoak for tough-to-remove stains like ground in dirt, grass and color transfer (dye).
+OxiClean is a chlorine-free, color-safe oxygen-based stain remover.
+It serves not only as a stain remover but a detergent booster as well as a whitener, brightener, and presoaking option for tough-to-remove stains like ground-in dirt, grass, and color transfer (dye).

-OxiClean can be used safely on white and colored washable fabrics, carpets and upholstery and on hard surfaces like tile.
-It should not be used on wool fibers, silk or leather as it may damage the fabric.
+OxiClean can be used safely on white and colored washable fabrics, carpets, and upholstery and on hard surfaces such as tile.
+It should not be used on wool fibers, silk, or leather as it may damage the fabric.

-Wait at least five minutes before washing to allow the ingredients to begin breaking down stains (waiting ten to fifteen minutes is better) and then wash in the hottest water recommended for the fabric.
+Wait at least five minutes before washing to allow the ingredients to begin breaking down stains (waiting for 10 to 15 minutes is better) and then wash in the hottest water recommended for the fabric.

 What began in the 1960s as a stain removal product for hospital laundries, Zout is now available to consumers.
 Zout is formulated with three enzymes to break down most types of everyday stains on washable clothes.